GabrielYujiYasuda/java-fundamentals/README.md

 - Collections
 - Exceptions

-Here is where I can consult and look back to remember how i started.
+Here is where I can consult and look back to remember how I started.